 Fabric: 1.1oz/30D 2000mm NeverMist™ Silnylon

-Note: We don't recommend the multicam version that warbonnet offers because it is made a different and heavier material.
-This color will give you all the camo you need for almost any woodland environment.
+Note: We don't recommend the Bushwack Camo version that Warbonnet offers because it is made a different and heavier material, costs more, and is difficult to procure.
+These colors will give you all the camo you need for almost any woodland environment.
 We also don't recommend having this tarp near fires because sparks will damage the tarp.
 It is best for camping with a sleep system such as sleeping bag and ground pad.

 I’ve used the superfly for quite a while now.
 I thought I would upgrade and got a Cuben fiber but I decided to sell it and just buy a second superfly!!
 For the money, quality, ease of use, and perfection, you just cannot get a better tarp.
 These would still sell if they were 200$.
 I would much rather have 2 superflys than one cuben fiber.
 I have one in silpoly and one in silnylon, which gives the option of switching out if I expect heavy rain or heavy wind (the silpoly retains less water and is lighter, but the silnylon is a little more durable).